Keith-PVL/keithmcintosh.github.io/_posts/2019-03-07-go-back-to-shit-island.md

 Now that we’re home from our dilettante wanderings, and all three kids are institutionalised, I’m turning my mind outside of the all-consuming domestic again.
 I’m writing a lot – I might perhaps share news about all that another time – and I’m also thinking about what I can contribute to my community.

-I’m retraining at Lifeline (my experience as a counsellor is all so old that I must start again lest I counsel callers to use calico poultices for their galloping consumption, or brandish a pigs heart to ward off the evil eye – it’s no longer  ‘best practice’, they say.)
+I’m retraining at Lifeline (my experience as a counsellor is all so old that I must start again lest I counsel callers to use calico poultices for their galloping consumption, or brandish a pig's heart to ward off the evil eye – it’s no longer  ‘best practice’, they say.)

 Ain’t it hard keeping it so hard core, Gaga asked me?
 Yes, Gargs, I said.
 It is!
 As my rusty old brain cranks old neurons back into life, memories are sparked.
 So much psychobabble.
 Knowledge I haven’t used in a dozen years.
 During this training, I’m taking in a tsunami of information about mental illness and domestic violence and anxiety and addiction and social isolation, all taught within the context of different crisis-management models for suicide prevention and other issues.